-\item By proposition \ref{proposition 10.2.1}, it is sufficient to show that
+\item By Proposition \ref{proposition 10.2.1}, it is sufficient to show that

 has the norm descent property.
-Denote by $\Lambda_{Q_0}$ the non-vanishing locus of $Q_0$ in $\Lambda$ (where $Q_0\in F[\mathfrak{g}]^G$ is defined in subsection \ref{section 10.3}).
-Then we have the following cartesian diagram where horizontal maps are open immersions
+Denote by $\Lambda_{Q_0}$ the non-vanishing locus of $Q_0$ in $\Lambda$ (where $Q_0\in F[\mathfrak{g}]^G$ is defined in Section \ref{section 10.3}).
+Then we have the following Cartesian diagram where horizontal maps are open immersions

 Thus, if we prove that $\Lambda_{Q_0}\to \Lambda_{Q_0}/U(W)$ has the norm descent property, we will be done.
-By definition of $\Lambda$ (cf subsection \ref{section 10.2}), we have an $U(W)$-equivariant isomorphism
+By definition of $\Lambda$ (cf.\ Section \ref{section 10.2}), we have an $U(W)$-equivariant isomorphism

-where the action of $U(W)$ on the right hand side is the product of the adjoint action on $\mathfrak{u}(W)$, the natural action on $W$ and the trivial action on $\mathds{A}^{2r+1}$.
+where the action of $U(W)$ on the right hand side is the product of the adjoint action on $\mathfrak{u}(W)$, the natural action on $W$ and the trivial action on $\mathbb{A}^{2r+1}$.
 Denote by $\big(\mathfrak{u}(W)\times W\big)_0$ the open-Zariski subset of $\mathfrak{u}(W)\times W$ consisting of all pairs $(X,w)\in \mathfrak{u}(W)\times W$ such that $\left(w,Xw,X^2w,\ldots\right)$ generates $W$.
-Then $\Lambda_{Q_0}$ corresponds via the previous isomorphism to $\big(\mathfrak{u}(W)\times W\big)_0\times \mathds{A}^{2r+1}$.
-Since $U(W)$ acts trivially on $\mathds{A}^{2r+1}$, we are reduced to show that
+Then $\Lambda_{Q_0}$ corresponds via the previous isomorphism to $\big(\mathfrak{u}(W)\times W\big)_0\times \mathbb{A}^{2r+1}$.
+Since $U(W)$ acts trivially on $\mathbb{A}^{2r+1}$, we are reduced to show that

 has the norm descent property.
 Let $\mathcal{B}$ be the variety of basis of $W$ and let $Pol_m$ be the variety of monic polynomial $P\in \overline{E}[T]$ of degree $m$.
 Consider the action of $U(W)$ on $Pol_m\times \mathcal{B}$ which is trivial on $Pol_m$ and given by $g.(e_1,\ldots,e_m)=(ge_1,\ldots,ge_m)$ on $\mathcal{B}$.
 The map